-- 15.153 Describe the characteristics of the noise and vibration sources that are to be emitted by the project (point source and general emissions).
-Describe noise and vibration emissions (including fugitive sources) that will be emitted during construction, commissioning, and operation. - 15.154 Describe the project's noise and vibration impacts on sensitive receivers in accordance with Schedule 1 of the EPP (Noise) and detail the proposed mitigation measures that demonstrate the acoustic quality objectives of Schedule 1 of the EPP (Noise) are achieved during construction and operational phases. - 15.155 Describe how the project will be managed and how the acoustic quality objectives will be monitored and audited, and how corrective actions will be managed in accordance with best practice environmental management.
+- 15.149 Describe the characteristics of noise and vibration sources that would be emitted by the project (point source, fugitive emissions and general emissions) during construction and operational phases. - 15.150 Describe the project's noise and vibration impacts on sensitive receptors in accordance with Schedule 1 of the EPP (Noise) and detail the proposed mitigation measures that demonstrate the acoustic quality objectives of Schedule 1 of the EPP (Noise) are achieved during construction and operational phases. - 15.151 Describe how the project will be managed and how the acoustic quality objectives will be monitored and audited and how corrective actions will be managed in accordance with best practice environmental management.